EnricoPittini/model-selection/README.md

 # model-selection
 Library for the selection of machine learning models.

-There are several different functions which can perform the model selection: all of them have an intuitive interface, but are also powerful and flexible.
-In addition, almost all these functions can optionally make plots, which sum up the performed selection in a visual way.

-These different functions perform the model selection in different contexts, i.e. each function is specifically meant for a specific scenario.
-Certain contexts are more specific, and others are more general.
-On the whole, there are six different model selection functions, divided into two main groups:
-1. functions that perform the model selection with respect to a **single dataset**;
-2. functions that perform the model selection with respect to **multiple datasets**.

-The six functions, sorted from the most specific context to the most general one, are:
-- *hyperparameter_validation*, *hyperparameters_validation*, *models_validation* (single dataset);
-- *datasets_hyperparameter_validation*, *datasets_hyperparameters_validation*, *datasets_models_validation* (multiple
-      datasets).

-This library deeply uses the [numpy](https://numpy.org/) library.
-It is built on the top of it.
-In fact, the datasets are represented as np.array.
-In addition, the plots are made using [matplotlib](https://matplotlib.org/stable/index.html).
-Moreover, it is built on the top of the [sklearn](https://scikit-learn.org/stable/index.html) library:
-    - the machine learning models are represented as sklearn models (i.e. sklearn estimators);
-    - under the hood, the selection is performed using the grid search cross validation provided by sklearn (i.e.
-      GridSearchCV);
-    - several other operations are done using the functionalities provided by sklearn.

-This library, besides the model selection functions, contains also some utilities:
-    - the PolynomialRegression class;
-    - some utility functions.

 This library is part of my bachelor thesis, check out the other works.
 - [timeSeries-processing](https://github.com/EnricoPittini/timeSeries-processing)
 - [EEA-datasets-handler](https://github.com/EnricoPittini/EEA-datasets-handler)
 - [ILMETEO-datasets-handler](https://github.com/EnricoPittini/ILMETEO-datasets-handler)
 - [Air-quality-prediction](https://github.com/EnricoPittini/Air-quality-prediction)

+## Description

+### Purpose
+The main purpose of this library is to perform the selection of the best machine learning model among several ones.
+In other words, the purpose is to perform the validation of different machine learning models.

+This library is meant to be simple and intuitive, but also rich.
+In this way, the user is able to personalize the model selection in a powerful and flexible way.

+In addition, the library allows the user to plot the results of the validation, in order to graphically visualize the model selection.

+There are several different model selection functions.
+Each of them is specifically designed for a particular scenario.
+Certain contexts are more specific, and others are more general: on the whole, the vast majority of the possible scenarios are covered.
+This separation of the single model selection task into multiple functions has been made to keep the interface of the library both easy and flexible.

+### Functionalities
+On the whole, there are six different model selection functions, divided into two groups.
+1. In the first group there are the functions which perform the model selection with respect to a single dataset.
+2. In the second group there are the functions which perform the model selection with respect to multiple datasets.

+In particular, the functions in the first group are the following, sorted from the most specific to the most general.
+- hyperparameter_validation.
+It performs the tuning of the hyperparameter of a certain model.
+- hyperparameters_validation.
+It performs the tuning of some several hyperparameters of a certain model.
+- models_validation.
+It performs the model selection among different models.

+The functions in the second group are like the ones in the first group, but they perform the model selection among different datasets.
+This means that not only the best model is selected, but also the best dataset is selected.
+The functions in the second group are the following, sorted from the most specific to the most general.
+- datasets_hyperparameter_validation
+- datasets_hyperparameters_validation
+- datasets_models_validation

+This library, besides the model selection functions, contains also some other secondary functionalities.
+It contains the PolynomialRegression class, which is a machine learning model implementing the polynomial regression.
+It also contains some functions which compute the training-validation-test scores and the bias^2-variance-error for a certain model on the given dataset.
+Finally, it contains a function which is able to plot the predictions made by a certain model on the given dataset against the actual values.
+This is useful for graphically visualizing the goodness of a certain model.

+### Implementation details
+The selection of the best model is performed computing the validation scores, which means that the best model is the one associated with the best validation score.
+In particular, each dataset is split into training and test sets, and then the cross validation strategy is applied on the training set.
+In this way, the validation score is computed.
+Additionally, the training and test scores are also computed.
+These are simply additional indicators: the selection is performed considering only the validation scores.
+While the validation and training scores are computed for each model, the test score is computed only for the best one.
+The test score can be considered as a final measure of goodness for the best model.

+As described above, this library has a rich interface, in order to allow the user to personalize the model selection in a powerful and flexible way.
+Some examples are now presented.
+- The user can specify whether the machine learning problem is a regression or a classification task.
+This choice influences the technique used for the selection.
+- The user can specify whether the given datasets are time-series datasets or not.
+This choice influences the technique used for the selection.
+- The user can specify whether the explanatory features have to be scaled or not.

+This library is built on top of the scikit-learn library.
+The machine learning models are indeed represented as scikit-learn models, i.e. they are compliant with the [scikit-learn estimators interface](https://scikit-learn.org/stable/developers/develop.html).
+In addition, under the hood, the selection is performed using the grid search cross validation provided by scikit-learn (i.e.  GridSearchCV);
+Moreover, several other scikit-learn utilities are used.

+The datasets are instead represented as NumPy arrays, i.e. they have type np.ndarray.

+Finally, the plots are made using the Matplotlib library.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install model-selection.